How to not live paycheck to paycheck anymore.

 Step #4: Save Your Bonus

-If you are offered a 5% raise, put that extra 5% into your savings each paycheck.
+For example, if you are offered a 5% raise, put that extra 5% into your savings each paycheck.
 This is one of the easiest ways to save more without having to sacrifice the life you are use to.

 Step #5: Automate Your Savings

 When your savings is automatic you don’t ever have to make the choice whether to save or spend on something else, that decision has already been made for you!
+You’re saving it.

 Step #6: Make More Money Through Side Hustles

-All you need is a few hours each week to devote to a side hustle.
+All you need is a few extra hours each week to devote to a side hustle.
 If you are struggling finding that extra time, try to give up one thing in your life and use that extra time for side hustling.
 This might be your nightly 30 minute TV time, or maybe those few hours you sleep in on Saturdays.

 When choosing your side hustle, be creative!
 There are so many possibilities!
 Look at your talents and interests first to find the perfect fit for you.

 Are you crafty?
-Perhaps you could make crafts to sell on etsy.
+Perhaps you could make crafts to sell on Etsy.
 Do you like to write?
 Consider starting a blog!
 Maybe you enjoy teaching?
 Look into teaching kids in China (all from home)!

 If there’s a will, there’s a way!